I received complimentary tickets to the Carnegie Science Center in exchange for my honest review. All opinions are my own.

 Directly beside the Carnegie Science Center, is the newer, red Highmark SportsWorks® building.
 This building is probably one of the busier building at the science center and is so much fun!
 Offering activities like; wall climbing, rope challenges, human yo-yo experience, and so much more, your family is sure to have a blast here.

 To be honest, we almost didn’t have enough time before the center closed to visit Highmark SportsWorks®.
-We actually arrived at the center right around opening time, but there was so much to do that it wasn’t until about 3 o’clock, two-hours before closing time, that we got time to come here.
+We actually arrived at the center right around opening time, but there was so much to do that it wasn’t until about 3 o’clock, two hours before closing time, that we got time to come here.

 Highmark SportsWorks® is one of those places that when you walk in, your eyes almost immediately light-up and you want to act like a kid again and play.
 This place is so much fun!
-But, unfortunately, with fun, comes long lines.
+But, unfortunately, with fun, come long lines.
 This center is so busy, that you will have to leave some time for waiting – but it’s well worth it.

 Most of the exhibits inside of Highmark SportsWorks® don’t seem like activities that would incorporate science, but they actually use fundaments of science, physics and other types of science to teach kids that science is everywhere!